Author name: David L. Gray, ThM

 /

-The Liturgy of the Catholic Mass is the Visible Love of God (Second Sunday of Lent – Year C)
+The Liturgy of the Catholic Mass Proposes Our Happiness in God (Sixth Sunday of Easter – Year C)

 The Liturgical Sense of the Readings at Catholic Mass